Demez/tfscript/README.md

 # Upcoming features

+* Killstreak announcing
+* Weapon whitelist and blacklist modes, for example, announce only headshot-penetrate kills or melee kills
 * Localization files updates
 * Kill counters (soon)
 * Rough class detection based on weapon used for last kill and triggers for it (not very soon)